nvt/tinydtls-fuzz/README.md

 The harness will execute the correspond handshake while at the same time dumping the bytes the SUT generates to files named 0, 1, 2... .
 These files are stored in 'handshakes', in a folder corresponding to the key exchange algorithm used ('psk' or 'ecc').

+### Message visualization
+To visualize the essages generated you can use a hex viewer/editor (e.g. xxd, hexdump, hexedit).
+Alternatively, you can transform them to .pcap to view them on wireshark.
+The latter can be done using 'raw2udppcap.sh' found in 'scripts' directory.

 ## Message execution with replacement
 Once messages for a handshake have been generated, the harness can re-execute them.